thanhtunge6/clsa/README.rst

 Requirements
 ------------

-To install nut you need:
+To install clsa you need:

    * Python 2.7
    * Numpy (>= 1.11)